PaperPrototype/Prowl.Standalone.OpenGL/README.md

 **Terminal and Command Prompt (VS Code):**

 On windows open a new Command Prompt (cmd) terminal in VS Codes integrated terminal.
+On Mac it will default to the correct one when you open the itegrated terminal.

-Change into a folder in the samples directory.
+Change into a folder in the Samples directory.

 > ```bat
 > cd Samples/PhysicsCubes